lbryio/lbry.com/content/faq/tipbot-discord.md

 It is important to note that the LBC stored as a result of a tip is tied to your Discord account username and are stored on LBRY's wallet server. **This will not sync with your app/lbry.tv wallet.** It is your responsibility to withdraw the tips to your own wallet or to another third-party wallet like [Coinomi](https://play.google.com/store/apps/details?id=com.coinomi.wallet).
 If you plan on storing LBC on the Discord server, it is a good idea to enable Two Factor Authentication (2FA) on your account.
 LBRY takes no responsibility for lost funds due to negligence.

-Use the following commands to make amazing things happen.
-We recommend running them in the `#bot-sandbox` channel, unless you are tipping someone!
+Use the following commands to make amazing things happen!

 ### Help
 This displays a list of tip commands and how to use them.